-The FY24 Proposed Budget represents the accumulation of many hours of teamwork by staff to provide a document that contains communications, financial and planning information for the City Council and residents to use in reviewing budgetary and policy proposals for the next fiscal year.
+The FY24 Approved Budget represents the accumulation of many months of teamwork by staff to provide a document that contains communications, financial and planning information for the City Council and residents to use in reviewing budgetary and policy proposals for the next fiscal year.
 The City of Indian Harbour Beach does not rise or fall on the work of any one individual but is the result of each employee working as a team to deliver services to our residents and visitors.
 The reader is encouraged to remember that the state of the City is not only the result of the efforts of the current Mayor and Council Members, executive leadership team, and staff, but is built upon the foundation provided by those who served before us.
 What we have today in the City of Indian Harbour Beach is an inheritance given to us by those who have previously walked the path that we now walk.
 We have a solemn obligation to continue to be the best possible stewards of our City's financial and natural resources.

 Personally, I am humbled every day to be entrusted by the City Council to serve as your City Manager.
 In summary, I would like to express my personal appreciation to those individuals who have enabled the production of this document.
 Each employee deserves specific recognition for her/his role played in our organization, although space does not permit me to recognize each employee individually.
-However, Orrie
+However, the following individuals merit special recognition:

-Covert, Management Analyst merits recognition for his willingness to embrace such a multifaceted portfolio of work that enables me to focus on regular management responsibilities and the development of this document.
-Sue Frank, MMC, City Clerk merits exceptional recognition for the tireless proofreading and editing of this document and all my writings throughout the year.
-She is exceptionally graceful when pointing out glaringly obviously typos and technical jargon.
-Julie Bradford, Comptroller, warrants extraordinary recognition for her time devoted to the development and multiple revisions of the line-item budget and in assisting in the development of fund balance calculations used in this Transmittal Letter.
+- Orrie Covert, Management Analyst, merits recognition for his willingness to embrace such a multifaceted portfolio of work that enables me to focus on regular management responsibilities and the development of this document.
+While many people did not initially understand his position's role in our organization (when the position was initially envisioned), Mr. Covert has quickly earned the respect and admiration of his fellow teammates and proven the value of his position. - Sue Frank, MMC, City Clerk, merits exceptional recognition for the tireless proofreading and editing of the FY24 Proposed Budget document and all my writings throughout the year.
+She is exceptionally graceful when pointing out glaringly obviously typos and technical jargon. - Julie Bradford, Comptroller, warrants extraordinary recognition for her time devoted to the development and multiple revisions of the line-item budget and in assisting in the development of fund balance calculations used in this Transmittal Letter.
 When one considers IHB's General Fund has approximately 680 distinct general ledger revenue and expenditure accounts, Ms. Bradford's ability to scrutinize each account while completing her regular work is a testament to her work ethos and professionalism.

-However, any errors or omissions contained within the FY24 Proposed Budget are solely my responsibility.
+Finally, any errors or omissions contained within the FY24 Approved Budget are solely my responsibility.